Strategy and Innovation

 More about IT compliance guidelines

-MU is actively reviewing the role third-party AI tools, like ChatGPT, play at the university, and part of that review involves examining formal contracts and agreements with AI vendors.
-Currently, MU does not have a contract or agreement with any AI provider, which means that standardized MU security and privacy provisions are not present for this technology.
+MU is actively reviewing the role third-party AI tools play at the university, and part of that review involves examining formal contracts and agreements with AI vendors.
 There are, however, still many opportunities to experiment and innovate using third-party AI tools at the university.

 The university’s guidance on third-party AI usage will adapt and change as we engage in broader institutional review and analysis of these tools.
 MU encourages its community members to use AI responsibly and review the data inputted into AI systems to ensure it meets the current general guidelines.